bit-apps-pro/bit-assist-wp/readme.txt

 = Can I use analytics in Free version? =
 We are sorry that you have purchase the pro version to use the Widget Analytics and Google Analytics (GTM click track).
 You can track all your visitors count, click count and click ratio with our Widget Analytics feature such as how many visitor click the WhatsApp channel or Facebook Messenger Channel or Telegram Channel etc.

-= How can I use Live Chat plugin like Messenger Live Chat, Tawk, Crisp, Tidio live chat? = Yes, you can use Facebook Chat Plugin – Live Chat Plugin for WordPress, Tawk.To Live Chat, Crisp Live Chat and Chatbot, Intercom and Tidio Live Chat & AI Chatbot in bit assist and now it's very easy use all of those chat platform in Bit Assist.
+= How can I use Live Chat plugin like Tawk, Crisp, Tidio live chat? = Yes, you can use Facebook Chat Plugin – Live Chat Plugin for WordPress, Tawk.To Live Chat, Crisp Live Chat and Chatbot, Intercom and Tidio Live Chat & AI Chatbot in bit assist and now it's very easy use all of those chat platform in Bit Assist.
 You just have to create the related chat button mentioned above from Bit Assist chat plugin's dashboard then you have to add the script from your Live Chat platform account or install the Live Chat plugin that are described above but right now this Live Chat buttons facilities are in Bit Assist‘s pro version now.
 You can follow our documentation link to get some instruction [here](https://bitapps.pro/docs/bit-assist/all-channels/)
-Note: You can not use Zoho SalesIQ – Live chat, chatbots, and visitor tracking, 3CX Free Live Chat, Calls & WhatsApp, Smartsupp – live chat, chatbots, AI and lead generation, Better Messages – Live Chat for WordPress (Ultimate Member- BuddyBoss), Live Chat with Messenger Customer Chat, LiveChat – WP live chat plugin for WordPress, JivoChat Live Chat – WP live chat plugin for WordPress, Live Chat by Formilla – Real-time Chat & Chatbots Plugin, Live Chat by Formilla – Real-time Chat & Chatbots Plugin, Live Chat by Formilla – Real-time Chat & Chatbots Plugin, WP-Chatbot for Messenger, Live Chat with Messenger Customer Chat, because right now Bit Assist does not have the integrations with these platform.
+Note: You can not use Zoho SalesIQ – Live chat, chatbots, and visitor tracking, 3CX Free Live Chat, Calls & WhatsApp, Smartsupp – live chat, chatbots, AI and lead generation, Better Messages – Live Chat for WordPress (Ultimate Member- BuddyBoss), Customer Chat, LiveChat – WP live chat plugin for WordPress, JivoChat Live Chat – WP live chat plugin for WordPress, Live Chat by Formilla – Real-time Chat & Chatbots Plugin, Live Chat by Formilla – Real-time Chat & Chatbots Plugin, Live Chat by Formilla – Real-time Chat & Chatbots Plugin, WP-Chatbot for Messenger, Customer Chat, because right now Bit Assist does not have the integrations with these platform.

 = Can I use stan standalone form in Bit Assit? =
 Yes, you can use standalone form using Bit Assist‘s custom ifram channel which is a pro feature.
 You can show wordpress standalone form with this channel by providing the link from dedicated standalone form.
 For example, there are several form builder plugin which have standalone form feature like: Bit Form, Fluent Form, Wpforms, Wsforms, Piotnet Forms, Gravity Forms, Formidable Forms etc.

 == Changelog ==
+= v1.4.7 (May 21, 2024) =
+* Disabled facebook live chat channel because Facebook officially stopped the support for the chat plugin!
+* Fixed and improved latest php errors and warnings
+* Tested with WordPress Version 6.5.3

 = v1.4.6 (Mar 11, 2024) =
 * Fixed: unwanted code replaced issue in Custom Channel and Custom Iframe
 * Twitter logo replace by X logo